 Secure Furniture and Décor

 Your child may be small, but in many cases, it doesn’t take much to tip over a large piece of furniture which can severely injure them.
-Heavy and large pieces such as dressers, book shelves, TV stands, and TVs are particularly at risk of toppling over.
+Heavy and large pieces such as dressers, bookshelves, TV stands, and TVs are particularly at risk of toppling over.
 To avoid this, anchor this kind of furniture to the wall.
 Make sure heavy picture frames and other décor are properly hung so you don’t risk having them fall.
 Avoid placing items on tables using tablecloths and runners as your child may be able to pull on them and knock things off.
 Putting corner guards on furniture can also protect your child from hurting themselves if they bump into something.

 Protect Against Water and Electricity

 Water and electricity pose a drowning, burn, and shock risk.
 Cover all electrical outlets and avoid leaving cords within your baby’s reach.
 To minimize the chance of your child pulling on cords, try keeping furniture in front of plugs so they’re less accessible.
-Avoid using power strips unless they’re kept up high and out of you little one’s reach.
+Avoid using power strips unless they’re kept up high and out of your little one’s reach.
 When it comes to water, restrict your child’s access in order to minimize drowning risk.
 Keep toilet lids shut and consider buying a lid lock to ensure they can’t open it.
 Never leave water in the bathtub after bath time.
 While sinks are generally too high up to be accessed by your baby, you can use handle locks so your child can’t turn on the water by themselves.
 Make sure your water heater is set to no higher than 120 degrees to prevent scalding and burns.
 It’s also important to keep electrical items away from water so there’s no electrocution risk.

 Beware of Choking Hazards

 Putting things in their mouth is one of the ways young children start to explore the world.
 If your little one gets their hands on something small, they can, and often will, try putting it in their mouth which presents a serious risk of choking.
-Toys with small parts, jewelry, batteries, nails and bolts, magnets, push pins, paperclips, and coins are just a few of the everyday items that can pose a choking risk.
-Make sure these are out of your child’s reach and check between cushions, under rugs, and on low surfaces to double check that nothing hazardous is still accessible.
-Medications, chemicals, alcohol, soaps and detergents, and paint not only pose a choking risk, but a risk of poisoning as well, so be sure they’re secured by keeping them up high when possible and always locked away.
+Toys with small parts, jewelry, batteries, nails, and bolts, magnets, push pins, paperclips, and coins are just a few of the everyday items that can pose a choking risk.
+Make sure these are out of your child’s reach and check between cushions, under rugs, and on low surfaces to double-check that nothing hazardous is still accessible.
+Medications, chemicals, alcohol, soaps, and detergents, and paint not only pose a choking risk, but a risk of poisoning as well, so be sure they’re secured by keeping them up high when possible and always locked away.

 Restrict Where They Can Go

-Even when you try your hardest, your busy life can make it difficult to keep eyes on your little one at all times.
+Even when you try your hardest, your busy life can make it difficult to keep eye on your little one at all times.
 When set up correctly, baby gates are a great way to make sure they stay safe and are only able to access certain rooms.
 Keep doors that lead outside locked (using top locks and bolts when available) and use doorknob covers to stop them from opening doors they shouldn’t.

 Don’t Forget About the Outdoors